OnroerendErfgoed/augeias/docs/service.rst

     :statuscode 200: The object was copied.
     :statuscode 201: There was no object present with this key, it was created.
     :statuscode 400: Validation failure.
-The input url of the object in the json body is not correct.
+The input data of the object in the json body is not correct.
     :statuscode 404: The collection `collection_key` or the container `container_key` does not exist.